Rocket

 IIFE Imports #

-The data-import-iife:* attribute should be used for legacy libraries.
-The library must expose a global variable that matches the alias you specify after data-import-iife:.
+Add the __iife modifier for legacy libraries that expose globals.
+The library must expose a global variable that matches the alias you specify after data-import:.

 1<template data-rocket:chart